osaroo3/fitness-palace-ci-project5/README.md

 ## Design and Site structure

 The design and structure of the projects is a modification of the code Institutes Boutique Ado project to meet the required features of Fitness Subscription Application project.
-The fonts, text, color et. al. have been chosen for simplicity and effectiveness in gaining site visitor attention.
+The fonts, text, color et. al. have been chosen for simplicity and effectiveness in gaining site users attention.

 <details>
 <summary>Fitness Palace look at first glance</summary>